plumed/plumed2/plugins/pycv/README.md

 ## Some Examples

 In the following paragraphs I am showing a few examples, for a short description of the python interface look [here](PythonInterface.md)

+>![IMPORTANT]
+> In the following examples you will see often `path/to/PythonCVInterface.so` as the path to load pycv into plumed
+> If you are using a standalone plumed you can get the path to that file simply by calling `python -m pycv`
+> If you are using plumed within python by importing the `pycv` python module and loading the pycv plumed module with the convenient function  `pycv.getPythonCVInterface()`, like `plmd.cmd("readInputLine", f"LOAD FILE={pycv.getPythonCVInterface()}")`

 ### Bare minimum
 The minimum invocation can be the following: